RobertoRodriguezSolano/crypto-streaming-pipeline/README.md

 ### Dashboard 1 — Current Prices

-Stat panels showing the latest price for Bitcoin, Ethereum, Solana, and Dogecoin, plus a full table comparing all 10 cryptocurrencies by price, 24h change, volume, and market cap.
+Stat panels showing the latest price for Bitcoin, Ethereum, Solana, and Dogecoin, plus a full table comparing all 10 cryptocurrencies by price, 24h change and volume.

 ![Dashboard 1 - Current Prices](grafana/screenshots/screenshot-dashboard-1.png)